Orders (1974 film)

-Orders (Les Ordres; known in the United States as: Orderers) is a 1974 Quebec historical drama film about the incarceration of innocent civilians during the 1970 October Crisis and the War Measures Act enacted by the Canadian government of Pierre Trudeau.
+Orders (Les Ordres; known in the United States as: Orderers) is a 1974 Quebec historical drama film about the incarceration of innocent civilians during the 1970 October Crisis following the War Measures Act enacted by the Canadian government of Pierre Trudeau.
 It is the second film by director Michel Brault.
 It features entertainer and Senator Jean Lapointe.

+The film was selected as the Canadian entry for the Best Foreign Language Film at the 48th Academy Awards, but was not accepted as a nominee.

 Plot

+In October 1970, following terrorist acts and demands by the Front de libération du Québec (FLQ), the Canadian government adopted the War Measures Act to restore law and order.
+The Act overrode fundamental rights and privileges enumerated in common law and in the Canadian Bill of Rights.
+This measure enabled the arbitrary arrest of more than 450 people, against whom no charges were ever laid.
+Some were held as many as 21 days.

-The film tells the story of five of those incarcerated civilians.
-It is scripted but is inspired by a number of interviews with actual prisoners made during the events and its style is heavily inspired by the Quebec school of Cinéma vérité.
+The film tells the story of five of incarcerated civilians.
+The film is scripted, but is inspired by interviews with actual prisoners held during the events.

+The film's style is inspired by the Quebec school of Cinéma vérité.
 It is a docufiction.